-Grace is my 2001 Beneteau 311 sailboat home ported in Seattle, WA.
-I have always wanted to own a Beneteau after years of seeing their beautiful interiors, sleek lines, and fantastic sailing capabilities.
-That dream came true the summer of 2015.
+Grace was my 2001 Beneteau 311 sailboat from July 2015 through October 2018.
+I had always wanted to own a Beneteau after years of seeing their beautiful interiors, sleek lines, and fantastic sailing capabilities.
+She moved on to new owners on October 31st (Halloween!)
+2018.

-My last sailboat Jammy, who was part of the family for 11+ years, had more networking and electronics than any sailboat should, and with Grace, things will be a bit different.
-She only had basic instruments to begin with, and I’ve added a few new things for safety and ease of use.
-I will be developing a more detailed network throughout the entire boat, but it won’t be as crazy as Jammy was.
-More information on that project will be posted here and in the blog as I work on it.
+My last sailboat Jammy, who was part of the family for 11+ years, had more networking and electronics than any sailboat should, and with Grace, things don’t appear to be much different.
+She only had basic instruments to begin with, and I’ve added quite a few things for ease of use and networking.

 - Raymarine STng to N2K converter (to connect older ST series instruments to N2K bus)